 - Will insure a home with a trampoline but exclude liability coverage on trampoline injuries.

 Know which bucket your home insurance company falls in.
-There are sometimes further requirements, such as placing the trampoline over sand or wood chips to cushion a fall.
+There are sometimes further requirements, such as placing the trampoline over sand or wood chips to cushion any potential fall.

 As my mom said, only allow one jumper at a time.
 According to the American Academy of Pediatrics, 75% of trampoline injuries happen when multiple people are jumping on the trampoline at the same time.

 They also say no child under age six should be allowed on a trampoline.

 Poor Trampoline Construction and Owner Neglect

 Don't buy a budget trampoline, instead buy a high-quality one with a strong net.
 Pads that cover the springs, hooks, and a frame are useful to avoid minor scrapes at least, but not if you don't change them periodically.
 Keep in mind that the life expectancy of a trampoline is only 5-6 years.
 Low-quality trampolines may only last two years.
-The older they get, the more dangerous they are.
+The older they get, the more dangerous they become.

 Insurance companies hate liability claims involving personal injury.
 If you do have a liability claim in the last five years, expect your insurance to go up (sometimes over 50%).
 You also risk being dropped by your insurance company.
 Have more than one claim, and you may find it hard to find a company to provide insurance at all.
 Each homeowner has to decide if the benefits of trampoline exercise are worth the risk.
-Before you buy a trampoline, ask your insurance company if there are special requirements and how it will be covered.
+Before you buy a trampoline, ask your insurance company if there are special requirements and how the trampoline will be covered.

 Affordable Home Insurance and Good Health?